 Most First Year applicants will only need to meet the First Year Admission Requirements.
 The exceptions are as follows:

-- Students who are also applying to the Honors College or GPPA program will have to submit essays and letters of recommendation based on the requirements of those programs.
+- Students who are also applying to the Honors College or GPPA program will be required to complete the Writing Supplement to finalize their application submission.
+Two (2) letters of recommendation are also required for applicants to the Honors College and GPPA.